karelrduran/Immo-Data-Collection/README-get-property-links.md

 ## Runtime
 Right now, it executes for 10 search pages (1,800 unique URLs) in ~10 sec and for 200 pages (12,000 unique URLs) in ~200 seconds.

+## Special thanks!

+To my team mates Gerrit, Karel and especially to Alice Mendes for her guidance & inspiration!

 ### To be improved!